DrOwlFR/Hestia/README.md

 1. Clone the repo.
 2. Rename the file `config.template.ts` — located in `src/structures` — to `config.ts`, type your token and the database token.
 3. Install dependencies: `npm install`.
-4. Build typescripts file : `npm run build`
+4. Build typescripts file : `npm run build`.
 4. Start the bot: `npm run start`.